docpad-archive/documentation/community/plugins.html.md

 ## Installing

 To install a plugin, run `docpad install #{thePluginName}` inside your project directory.
-As an example, to install the [eco](/plugin/eco/) plugin, you would run `docpad install eco`
+As an example, to install the [eco](/plugin/eco/) plugin, you would run `docpad install eco`.
+Alternatively you can run `npm install --save docpad-plugin-#{thePluginName}` if you prefer.

 To uninstall a plugin, run `docpad uninstall #{thePluginName}` inside your project directory.
+Alternatively you can run `npm uninstall --save docpad-plugin-#{thePluginName}`

-In older versions of DocPad, you would run `npm install --save docpad-plugin-#{thePluginName}` to install, and `npm uninstall --save docpad-plugin-#{thePluginName}` to uninstall.
+In older versions of DocPad (older than v6.46.0 for `docpad install` and older than v6.51.0 for `docpad uninstall`), you would run `npm install --save docpad-plugin-#{thePluginName}` to install, and `npm uninstall --save docpad-plugin-#{thePluginName}` to uninstall.

 ## Renderers